-India has significant oral and dental health problems with disproportionate incidences of oral cancers, early teeth loss, and other issues arising from a lack of services and public awareness of the importance of oral and dental hygiene and the dangers of habits such as smoking and tobacco chewing.
+India has significant oral and dental health problems, with disproportionate incidences of oral cancers, early teeth loss, and other issues arising from a lack of services and public awareness of the importance of oral and dental hygiene and the dangers of habits such as smoking and tobacco chewing.
 I was involved in providing free dental screenings and awareness education in underserved rural areas during my training and later as a volunteer, which brought the extent of the problems home to me.
-I intend to give some of my time and skills in the future to provide education and treatment to the underserved.
+I intend to give some time and skills to educate and treat the underserved.

 After graduation, I was one of six candidates of about 1,000 who secured a job as a Dentist in an incredibly prestigious Government Hospital.
-Three highly skilled and dedicated senior doctors mentored me, including a periodontist and an endodontist.
+Three highly skilled and dedicated senior doctors, including a periodontist and an endodontist, mentored me.
 We saw around 200 outpatients daily for consultations and provided a vast range of dental services.
 I am also experienced in working with advanced dental technologies such as Digital Radiography and Intra Oral Cameras.
 I participated in daily meetings to discuss general issues and possible solutions.
 We also discussed the latest medical news.
 I actively participated in knowledge-sharing sessions on dental advancements.
 I am excited to be part of a profession in which there are many advances in materials and techniques to benefit patients.
-I hope to play a role in such future developments by assisting in research.
+I hope to participate in such future developments by assisting in research.